Nododile/nododile.github.io/README.md

 ### Want to contribute?
 - [x] Make a pull request(PR)
 - I will be making a contributors' list anytime soon . . .
-- More updates & info coming
+- More updates & info coming!